zmanio/atmos/index.md

  - They obscure the actual work that the program is trying to do (the lone call to `doSomethingThatMightFail()` above).

- - They are convoluted and tend to contain more and more mutable state the more complex they get, making them hard to reason about and resistant to change.
+ - They are convoluted and tend to contain lots of mutable state, making them hard to reason about and resistant to change.

  - They are difficult and tedious to test, possibly leading to undiscovered bugs in the code base.